 Infographics have a high viral coefficient as it caters to the overwhelming population of visual learners and makes them experience your blog in a multimedia style.

-In case you’re thinking of how to make an infographic, you could use an online photo editor like Canva.
+In case you’re thinking of how to make an infographic, you could use an online photo editor like Design Wizard.
 Once in a while, you could also repurpose an existing blog post you have into an infographic.

 People saw around 2000 ads and brand exposures daily in 1984.
 By 2017, they were exposed to 10,000 ad messages a day.